Open Education and Open Science

 What is it all about?

-I don’t intend to write a history of open education or cover everything that it entails and encompasses because that has been covered elsewhere (e.g. Kernohan and Thomas 2012), but I am passionate about opening up the doors of education for the benefits all round are far-reaching.
+I don’t intend to write a history of open education or cover everything that it entails and encompasses because that has been covered elsewhere (e.g. Kernohan and Thomas 2012), but I am passionate about opening up the doors of education for the benefits are far-reaching.
 I think of open educational resources (OERs) as building blocks – photographs, animations, PDF files, entire modules, videos – that users can construct and personalise for their own teaching and learning.
 Sharing makes sense, and from embracing OER, open practice and open pedagogies emerge.

 A bit of top blogging on how to find OER from Kavubob here – video, images, lectures and courses.